Find Grad Schools

 4 Yearly Graduations

 Chicago Theological Seminary is the 15th most popular school in the nation for students seeking a doctor's degree in pastoral counseling.
 Each year, around 200 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 4 doctor's degrees were handed out to pastoral counseling majors at Chicago Theological Seminary.
-Around 75% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+During the most recent year for which we have data, 4 people received their doctor's degree in pastoral counseling from Chicago Theological Seminary.
+About 33% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 #17